crisouteda/phone-catalogue-client/README.md

 Backend can be found in the following repository: [phone-catalogue-server](https://github.com/crisouteda/phone-catalogue-server)

-## Live demo
+## ❤️ Live demo

-The app is serve in two environments:
+The app is served in two environments:

 [staging app](https://phone-catalogue-app-staging.netlify.app)